Ingram joined the University of the Sciences men’s basketball program as an assistant coach prior to the 2016-17 season.

 During the offseason, he also coached with Team Final AAU.

-Active in the summer basketball scene, Ingram has worked basketball camps for the Hoop Group, Georgetown University, Princeton University, the University of Pennsylvania, American University and many more.
+Active in the summer basketball scene, Ingram has worked basketball camps for the Hoop Group, Georgetown University, Princeton University, University of Pennsylvania, American University and many more.
 He has also run basketball clinics throughout the Philly area with players that went on to play collegiately at various levels.

 As a player, Ingram starred collegiately at Fairleigh Dickinson University.
 At FDU, he participated on the Knights teams that qualified for the NCAA Tournament and NIT in consecutive years.